GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Conclusion and future work

 Through these systematic expansions, GrandTour will continue to serve as a valuable benchmark and resource for the robotics and computer vision research communities, bridging the gap between controlled laboratory experiments and real-world deployment scenarios for legged robots.

-\begin{acks} We thank William Talbot for integrating the ADIS 16475 IMU and serving as an alpha-tester, and Julian Nubert for his early support in development and for running Holistic Fusion on the GrandTour data.
-Yves Inglin, and Changang Chen for visual navigation; Alejandro Escontrela and Justin Kerr for the integration of GaussGym; Carlos Pérez for assistance in running Limoncello; Victor Reijgwart for help integrating Wavemap; Cyrill P\"{u}ntener for expertise in network configurations; and Benjamin Krummenacher.
+\begin{acks} We thank William Talbot for integrating the ADIS 16475 IMU and serving as an alpha-tester; Julian Nubert for his early support in development and for running Holistic Fusion on the GrandTour data; Yves Inglin and Changang Chen for visual navigation; Alejandro Escontrela and Justin Kerr for the integration of GaussGym; Carlos Pérez for assistance in running Limoncello; Victor Reijgwart for help integrating Wavemap; Cyrill P\"{u}ntener for expertise in network configurations; Dr.~Ylenia Nistic\`o for supporting evaluation of MUSE; and Benjamin Krummenacher for his support.

 This work was supported in part by Hexagon\:|\:Leica Geosystems.
 We are grateful to Benjamin Müller, Benjamin Sch\"oll, Bernhard Sprenger, Stefan Eisenreich, and Jonas Nussdorfer for their expertise in networking, calibration, time-synchronization, and for their assistance in guiding us with the collection of calibration data.
 We further thank Leica Geosystems for providing the MS60 total station and a custom AP20 unit, which were essential for obtaining high-precision ground truth measurements.
 Additionally, we appreciate the advice of Dr. Matej Varga and Dr. Jemil Avers Butt (Department of Civil, Environmental, and Geomatic Engineering, ETH Zurich) on robotic total station operation.
 Moreover, we acknowledge the support of Hexagon\:|\:NovAtel, with special thanks to Ryan Dixon for guidance on the utilization of the NovAtel CPT7 and Inertial Explorer solutions.\looseness-1